SainsburyWellcomeCentre/Pyper/doc/source/usage.rst

 Before starting you must supply a destination path to save the video.
 The extension of the output path will determine the format.
 The available formats will dependent on the codecs available to FFMPEG in you installation.
+Unfortunately, OpenCV does not allow the listing of codes available on the system to select the most appropriate one.
+This has to be done through trial and error by the user.
 In tests, best results (highest likelihood of having the CODECS working) were obtained with the .avi and .mpg containers.